 Once upon a time, there was a notion that social media was unnecessary for selling; it was a novelty and not a staple.
 At the time, some believed that enterprise-level decision makers couldn’t be reached on social platforms.

-Now, however, social media is a necessity to establish credibility with potential buyers.
+Now, social media is a necessity to establish credibility with potential buyers.

-And while Twitter may be less personal, the low barrier to entry means it’s easy to get content in front of relevant people, make connections, and begin dialogues.
+And while Twitter may be less personal, the low barrier to entry means it’s easy to get content in front of relevant people, make connections, and begin conversations.

-Today, social isn’t a trend, it’s a core component of selling.
+Today, social isn’t a trend, it’s a core component of selling and a key part of your prospecting activities.

 What Is Social Selling?